Sawtaytoes/image-viewer/TASKS.md

 - Add highlight when hovering and clicking controls.
 - Fix hover state still getting stuck sometimes.
 - Add the ability to delete images with `[DELETE]`.
 Make sure to implement a confirmation modal that responds to key commands.
 Right now, both `[ENTER]` and `[ESCAPE]` leave the `ImageViewer`.
 With this confirmation dialog, that should change to swapping `filePath` rather than leaving `ImageViewer`.
+- Switch back to `canvas` when viewing images as it's significantly higher quality.

 ## Future
 Potentially unnecessary additions.